neuecc/UniRx/README.md

 Yellow is `Awake`, order is indeterminate.
 Green is `BeforeInitialize` phase, its parent -> child.
 Red is `Initialize` phase, its child -> parent.
 This sample, you can see `Sample14_PresenterBase`.

+If you create `PresenterBase` dynamically for example from Prefab, you can call `ForceInitialize(argument)` after instantiate.

 Visual Studio Analyzer
 ---
 For Visual Studio 2015 users, a custom analyzer, UniRxAnalyzer, is provided.
 It can, for example, detect when streams aren't subscribed to.